adgayle/aws-saa-study-guide/saa.md

 ## IAM
 ### 101
-* Centralized control of AWS account
+* Manages access to users and resources in an AWS account
-* Shared access to AWS account
+* Allows for shared access to the AWS account by multiple users
 * Granular permissions
 * Identity Federation (Active Directory,  Facebook, LinkedIn, etc.)
 * Multi-factor authentication (enable at least for root account)